-3. If v is 0 and the value of the [[hourNo0]] internal property of dateTimeFormat is true, then let v be 12.

-- vi.
-If f is "numeric", then

-- 1. Let fv be the result of calling the FormatNumber abstract operation (defined in 11.3.2) with arguments nf and v.

-- vii.
-Else if f is "2-digit", then

-1. Let fv be the result of calling the FormatNumber abstract operation with arguments nf2 and v

-- 2. If the length of fv is greater than 2, let fv be the substring of fv containing the last two characters. - viii.
+- 5. Let tm be the result of calling the ToLocalTime abstract operation (defined below) with x, the value of the [[calendar]] internal property of dateTimeFormat, and the value of the [[timeZone]] internal property of dateTimeFormat. - 6.
+Let result be the value of the [[pattern]] internal property of dateTimeFormat. - 7.
+For each row of Table 3, except the header row, do: - a.
+If dateTimeFormat has an internal property with the name given in the Property column of the row, then: - i.
+Let p be the name given in the Property column of the row. - ii.
+Let f be the value of the [()] internal property of dateTimeFormat. - iii.
+Let v be the value of tm.[[]]. - iv.
+If p is "month", then increase v by 1. - v.
+If f is "numeric", then - 1.
+Let fv be the result of calling the FormatNumber abstract operation (defined in 11.3.2) with arguments nf and v. - vi.
+Else if f is "2-digit", then - 1.
+Let fv be the result of calling the FormatNumber abstract operation with arguments nf2 and v. - 2.
+If the length of fv is greater than 2, let fv be the substring of fv containing the last two characters. - vii.
 Else if f is "narrow", "short", or "long", then let fv be a String value representing f in the desired form; the String value depends upon the implementation and the effective locale and calendar of dateTimeFormat.
 If p is "month", then the String value may also depend on whether dateTimeFormat has a [[day]] internal property.
-If p is "timeZoneName", then the String value may also depend on the value of the [[inDST]] field of tm. - ix.
-Replace the substring of result that consists of "{", p, and "}", with fv.
+If p is "timeZoneName", then the String value may also depend on the value of the [[isDST]] field of tm. - viii.
+Replace the substring of result that consists of " $\{$ ", p, and " $\}$ ", with fv. - 8.
+Return result.